This post may contain affiliate links. Learn more.

 - May cause excessive drying of the skin

-Clean skin promotes clear skin and Exposed Skin Care’s Acne Facial Cleanser provides the deep cleansing that you need if you struggle with acne.
+Clean skin promotes clear skin, and Exposed Skin Care’s Acne Facial Cleanser provides the deep cleansing that you need if you struggle with acne.
 As it is used when washing and cleansing the face, it should be more suitable for those who find that letting salicylic sit on their skin is too drying.

 It’s important to understand a few rules of the road before beginning any acne treatment.
 Here are some things to keep in mind.

 Clearing acne means being consistent in your treatments.
 Make it a point not to skip days or doses, and, if possible, apply your treatment at the same time each day to help you remember.

 Also, leave your acne treatment container where you can see it.
 You don’t want it to become “out of sight, out of mind.”

 There has been a rise in recent years of the public thinking they need to pop spots and pimples in order to ‘get the infection out.’
 This is misguided as the pus you are extracting is actually the body’s immune response to the bacteria.
 Dermatologists now offer ‘acne removal’ services, but this job should be left to them if you choose it, rather than attempting anything at home.

 In general, trying to pop spots will create superficial pressure.
 Some pus may come out, but an unseen amount will be forced into already inflamed skin.
 This, in turn, could increase the body’s immune response, swelling the area more, and creating more irritation.
 In a worst-case scenario, you may create a cyst under the skin, which could require medical attention to remove.